slevithan/xregexp/README.md

 ## Contribution guide

 1. Fork the repository and clone the forked version locally.
-1. Ensure you have the `typescript` module installed globally.
+2. Ensure you have the `typescript` module installed globally.
-1. Run `npm install`.
+3. Run `npm install`.
-1. Ensure all tests pass with `npm t`.
+4. Ensure all tests pass with `npm test`.
-1. Add tests for new functionality or that fail from the bug not fixed.
+5. Add tests for new functionality or that fail from the bug not fixed.
-1. Implement functionality or bug fix to pass the test.
+6. Implement functionality or bug fix to pass the test.

 ## Credits